Czech cabinet in crisis after police sweep government offices

 Referring to his aide's detention, Necas said: "I can only comment that my confidence in her has not declined and I have no reason to believe that she committed anything illegal."

-Petr Honzejk, a commentator at the daily Hospodarske Noviny newspaper, said the raids were the most serious blow yet to the centre-right government led by Necas.
+Petr Honzejk, a commentator at the daily Hospodarske Noviny newspaper, said the raids were the most serious blow yet to the center-right government led by Necas.

 "I think Petr Necas cannot survive this," he said.
 "Everyone knows how close she (Nagyova) is to him."